Cultural views on the midriff and navel

-The cultural views on the midriff navel vary significantly.
+Cultural views on the midriff and navel vary significantly.
 In some cultures the navel is seen as sexually and culturally significant, and its exposure has been subject to a variety of cultural norms and taboos, based on concepts of modesty.
 The views, customs and fashions relating to the midriff and navel change from time to time, and such exposure has become more widely acceptable, as reflected in the designs of clothing.

 Western culture

 The public exposure of the male and female midriff and bare navel has been taboo at times in Western cultures, being considered immodest or indecent.
 It was banned in some jurisdictions.
 Eventually, only female navel exposure was banned and not male because, it was argued, the simulation or upward displacement from vagina to navel was commonplace and obvious in women.

 Community perceptions have changed and exposure of female midriff and navel is more accepted today and in some societies or contexts it is both fashionable and common, though not without its critics.

 Although American teenage girls are more likely to wear shirts that reveal their midriffs, this kind of clothing is often banned in high schools and stores.
 It is also inappropriate to wear clothing that reveals the midriff in professional settings like places of work.
 The exposure of the male navel has not been as controversial nor as common, and is usually in the context of barechestedness.
 Exposure of the navel by females is commonly associated with the popularity of the bikini, the crop top, and low-rise clothing.